 Avoid having too much or too little withheld

 One of the first things you should do after you get married is file a new Form W-4 with your employer.
 You may need to have more tax withheld, or less than you did before you were married.
 It’s not likely to stay the same.

 It’s not a good idea to guess when you’re filling out your Form W-4.
 Too many factors come into play that can affect your tax liability.

 If you have too much income tax withheld, you may not have your own money available when you need it.

 If you have too little withheld, you’ll have an unpleasant surprise when you file your tax return next year.

-It’s well worth your time to use TaxACT’s W-4 withholding topic to make sure you’re having the right amount of tax withheld from your pay.
+It’s well worth your time to use TaxAct’s W-4 withholding to make sure you’re having the right amount of tax withheld from your pay.
 You can print the form in TaxACT and hand it in to your payroll department.